2023 Best Allied Health Professions Trade Schools in Kansas

 Read full report on Allied Health Professions at Hutchinson Community College

 Kansas City Kansas Community College came in at #10 in this year’s edition of the Best Allied Health Professions Trade Schools in Kansas ranking.
-Located in the medium-sized city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.
+Located in the midsize city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.

 Best Allied Health Professions Colleges in the Plains States Region